Functional Mellin and Zeta Zeros

+The pivotal point is weather our methods show the equality holds in the infinite-dimensional case as well.}

-It is clear from the theorem that a joint fundamental region which includes the critical strip $\langle0,1\rangle$ along with the involution symmetry of the zeta zeros will lead to a relation between two functional determinants.
-And if the functional determinants can be reduced to a complex power of well-defined determinants, then we are done.
-From the previous subsection, the left-hand side of (\ref{theorem}) is well-defined for $\alpha\in\langle0,\infty\rangle\backslash\{1\}_{\Gamma_{\mathcal{C}}}$.
+It is clear from the theorem that a joint fundamental region that includes the critical strip $\langle0,1\rangle$ along with the involution symmetry of the zeta zeros will lead to a relation between two functional determinants.
+From the previous subsection, the left-hand side of (\ref{theorem}) is already well-defined for $\alpha\in\langle0,\infty\rangle\backslash\{1\}$.
 So the first order of business is to determine the fundamental strip for the right-hand side.